Skip Global navigation and goto content

 • Testing and Treatment

 Most people who have chlamydia do not have symptoms.
 If you do have symptoms, they may not appear for several weeks after initial exposure.
-Men and women may also be infected through the rectum (anal sex or spread form another site).
-This may result in rectal pain, discharge, and/or bleeding.

 Women with symptoms may have:

-• burning sensation when urinating
+• Burning sensation when urinating

 Men with symptoms may have:

-• burning sensation when urinating
+• Burning sensation when urinating

-• pain or swelling in one or both testicles
+• Pain or swelling in one or both testicles

 Chlamydia is curable with proper medication.
-If you test positive for chlamydia, follow up with a healthcare provider soon after the positive test to get treated.
+If you test positive for chlamydia, follow-up with a health care provider soon after the positive test to get treated.
 Avoid all sexual activities until both you and your partner have completed all medication to avoid re-infection.